goda235/Edgeworth-expansion-for-Hawkes_MLE/README.md

 Simulate 1-dim Hawkes process by Ogata's method.

 ### loglik(params, arrivals, t_max)
-log-likelihood function of the 1-dim exponential Hawkes process.
+The log-likelihood function of the 1-dim exponential Hawkes process. "arrivals" is a data of Hawkes process.

 ### Coefficients(params, t_max, MC_coef)
 Compute the density function of Edgeworth expansion numerically.